zealtv/VIZZable-2/readme.txt

 	FX/zoropr
 		crop mode
+		improvements to the offset parameter

-	fixed a bug where auto-connect would stop working with long chains of fx
+		fixed a bug with the anchor point in clamp mode